edorejel/edorejel/README.md

 - ➡️ I drive stickshift.
 - 🌱 I’m currently learning a lot; learning never ends.

+# Interview Etiquette
+- All interviews without proper time to prepare and without adequeate details about the nature of the interview will be declined.
+Some exceptions may be made.
+Serious inquiries only.

 # My Links
 - 📝 My Blog: https://edorejel.blogspot.com/
 - 🎯 My LinkedIn: https://www.linkedin.com/in/edorejel/